tranvictor/dumper_on_kyber/README.md

 1. Modify `main.go` in `main function` to tweak token and parameters.
 It is self-explained, no need docs.
 2. Compile it `go build -v -o dumper`
 3. Run it `./dumper <path to your keystore>`
-4. Jure joy watching it runs
+4. Pure joy watching it runs